ComposableFi/composable/docs/docs/parachains/composable-parachain-overview.md

 ## What is the Composable Parachain?

-The Composable parachain will be deployed on the Polkadot network, which itself serves as a crucial basis to underpin our infrastructure for modular and interoperable functionality.
+The Composable parachain is deployed on the Polkadot network, which itself serves as a crucial basis to underpin our infrastructure for modular and interoperable functionality.
 As the Composable Parachain continues to develop and reaches its full potential, all our infrastructure and associated projects will benefit from its advanced functionality.